 Becky Anderson Wilkins, co-owner of Anderson’s Bookshops, began working at the age of 11 in her family’s store.
-Her first job was dusting shelves and fixtures.
-Since then, she’s worked just about every job in the store; from running the cash register to driving forklifts.
-She even organized a Harry Potter book release party that drew 50,000 people to Naperville.
+Her first job was dusting shelves.
+Since then, she’s worked just about every job in the store, from running the cash register to driving forklifts.

 Anderson’s Bookshops has come a long way since Becky was dusting shelves.
-Thanks in part to her leadership and hard work, the fifth-generation family-owned and operated business now has four locations in Naperville, Aurora, Downers Grove and La Grange.
-In 2011, Anderson’s Bookshops was named Bookstore of the Year for its involvement in the community and local schools.
+Thanks in part to her leadership and hard work, the sixth-generation family-owned business has taken on the big, online retailers and come out even stronger.
+With locations in Downers Grove, Aurora, Naperville, and La Grange, they’ve grown and thrived by serving the communities in which they operate and listening to their customers.

 Serving the Community

-Serving the community is a core mission for Becky and Anderson’s Books.
-Through partnerships with school districts, Anderson’s reaches tens of thousands of children, teachers, and librarians at book fairs, authors-in-schools events, and book talks.
+Serving her community is a core mission for Becky and Anderson’s Books.
+Through partnerships with school districts, Anderson’s reaches tens of thousands of children, teachers, and librarians at book fairs and events.
 Each year, Anderson’s Bookfair Company helps schools and not-for-profits raise close to a million dollars.

-Becky’s love of reading and her passion for putting the right book in a child’s hands is what led her to co-found ‘Naperville Reads,’ a communitywide reading program, 15 years ago and Andrea’s Angels, a program that has distributed more than 900,000 new and used books to children and organizations in need.
+Becky’s passion for putting the right book in a child’s hands is what led her to co-found ‘Naperville Reads,’ a communitywide reading program, and Andrea’s Angels, a program that has distributed more than 900,000 new and used books to children in need.